New Tax Law: Four Categories of Nigerians Exempted From Paying Tax

 • Nigeria’s Fiscal Reforms introduced sweeping changes to the tax system, set to begin on January 1, 2026

-• The new law promised relief for low-income earners, average taxpayers, and small businesses across the country
+• The new law promised relief for low-income earners, average taxpayers, and small businesses in the country

-• Officials confirmed that four categories of Nigerians would be exempted from paying personal income tax under the revised rules
+• Four categories of Nigerians would be exempted from paying personal income tax under the revised tax rules

-Nigeria’s Fiscal Reforms announced that from January 1, 2026, new tax laws would come into effect, offering reliefs and exemptions to low-income earners, average taxpayers, and small businesses.
+Nigeria’s Fiscal Reforms announced that from January 1, 2026, new tax laws would come into effect, offering relief and exemptions to low-income earners, average taxpayers, and small businesses.

 Officials said the changes were designed to ease the financial burden on citizens and encourage compliance with tax regulations.

-New PAYE tax law reduced rates for Nigerians earning up to ₦20 million annually.
+Fiscal Reforms 2026 introduces new PAYE tax laws and reduced rates for Nigerians earning up to ₦20 million annually.

-Nigeria’s Fiscal Reforms 2026 introduced tax exemptions for minimum wage earners and small businesses.
+Nigeria’s Fiscal Reforms 2026 introduce tax exemptions for minimum wage earners and small businesses from January 1, 2026.
 Photo credit: officialABAT/x

 Source: Twitter